heywoodlh/heywoodlh.io/_posts/2021-08-04-Private-Relay-Knockoff.md

 ## Conclusion:

+Test out your setup by checking if your public IP address has changed when you visit [https://ifconfig.io](https://ifconfig.io/).

 Assuming this all works, you should have a pretty similar setup to Apple's Private Relay that is free, works across platforms and is not limited to Apple software.
 If you use Tor like this, I would recommend that you [donate to the Tor Project](https://donate.torproject.org/).